Florence Katono is the Pitman PA of the Year 2015 & Publicity Secretary of the Bank of Uganda Administrative Assistants Association (BUAA)

 I have also been privileged to mentor other PAs.
 I often receive emails from Assistants requesting meet ups.
 I take those very passionately.
 Sometimes I speak to Senior Assistants but mostly to junior ones looking to grow.
 I see young souls who have a deep passion to grow.
 I feel happy speaking to them and giving them courage and assurance.

-At Executive Secretary LIVE, I was privileged to be handed the Award by Ms Laura Schwartz and Ms Lucy Brazier.
+At Executive Support LIVE, I was privileged to be handed the Award by Ms Laura Schwartz and Ms Lucy Brazier OBE.
 That glorious moment remains alive in my heart.
 Standing before all these great people and receiving my award.
 It is a beautiful moment that I will live to remember.
 When my grandmother is happy with me she calls me “Flozensi” – I truly and proudly felt like Flozensi that day.

 What are the main changes you have seen in the time you have been an Assistant?